team-earth/datagraph-city-mcp-server/README.md

 # DataGraph MCP Server

+## ⚠️ FOR DEVELOPERS/LLMs: READ THIS FIRST

+**You are in the MONOREPO** (`mcp-server/` subdirectory)

+- ✅ **CORRECT**: Make changes HERE in the monorepo
+- ✅ **CORRECT**: Commit to `kevinkells/datagraph.city` repo
+- ❌ **WRONG**: Do NOT edit the public `team-earth/datagraph-city-mcp-server` repo directly
+- ❌ **WRONG**: That repo is sync target only, not development location

+**Publishing workflow:** Edit here → Commit → Sync to team-earth → Tag → Auto-publish

+See [PUBLISHING.md](./PUBLISHING.md) for complete instructions.

+---

 Model Context Protocol server for accessing DataGraph API from Claude Desktop, ChatGPT, and other MCP-compatible clients.

-> **📦 For Maintainers**: Publishing a new version?
-See [PUBLISHING.md](./PUBLISHING.md) for the complete workflow using git subtree sync to team-earth repo.

 ## Installation